Modi flexes India’s cultural reach on Yoga Day with backbends and corpse poses on the UN lawn

-UNITED NATIONS (AP) — Praising yoga as "truly universal," Indian Prime Minister Narendra Modi practiced it Wednesday with a multinational crowd at the United Nations, performing backbends and corpse poses as he kicked off the public portion of his U.S. visit by calmly flexing India's cultural reach.
+UNITED NATIONS (AP) — Praising yoga as "truly universal," Indian Prime Minister Narendra Modi practiced it Wednesday with a multinational crowd at the United Nations, performing poses ranging from cobra to corpse as he kicked off the public portion of his U.S. visit by calmly flexing India's cultural reach.

 With a checkerboard of made-in-India yoga mats covering the U.N. headquarters’ spacious north lawn, Modi stopped and bowed at a statue of the assassinated Indian independence leader Mahatma Gandhi.
 Then, in brief remarks, Modi turned to the topic at hand, portraying yoga as an all-ages, portable practice accessible to all faiths and cultures.

-Then the leader of the world's most populous nation took his spot on a mat amid the throng of hundreds.
-Over the next 35 minutes, he joined in breathing exercises, meditation, backbends and other poses ranging from cobra to corpse as a cloud-filtered sun glinted off the adjacent East River and the flags of the world body’s member nations rippled in the breeze.
+Then the 72-year-old leader of the world's most populous nation took his spot on a mat amid the throng of a thousand or more.
+Over the next 35 minutes, he joined in breathing exercises, meditation, backbends and other poses — from palm tree to diamond, hare to half-camel, crocodile to stretched-up frog — as a cloud-filtered sun glinted off the adjacent East River and the flags of the U.N.'s member nations rippled in the breeze.

 The event honored the International Day of Yoga, which Modi persuaded the U.N. to designate in 2014 as an annual observance.
-This year's version set a Guinness World Record, announced on-scene, for most nationalities — 135 — at a yoga lesson and drew actor Richard Gere, New York Mayor Eric Adams, U.N.
+This year's version set a Guinness World Record, announced on-scene, for most nationalities — 135 — at a yoga lesson.
+It drew actor Richard Gere, New York Mayor Eric Adams, U.N.
 General Assembly President Csaba Kőrösi and Deputy Secretary-General Amina Mohammed, among other dignitaries.
+Secretary-General António Guterres, who is at a conference in Paris, sent in a video greeting.

+The shouts of demonstrators across the street from the U.N.'s gates could be heard during the meditative utterances of “Om” within, as about 200 Modi supporters and 50 critics rallied separately, kept apart by barriers and closely watched by New York police.

+The pro-Modi group cried out greetings to him and held signs with such messages as “America Welcomes Narendra Modi” and “United We Stand,” accompanied by a photo of the U.S. flag.
+The Modi opponents yelled, “Modi, go back!” and waved large yellow flags referring to Khalistan, the name of the homeland that Sikh separatists seek to create in India.

 Modi arrived in New York on Tuesday for a trip that will offer plenty of time to discuss global tensions.
 But starting out by highlighting an ancient pursuit of inner tranquility is a savvy and symbolic choice for a premier who has made yoga a personal practice and a diplomatic tool.

-Modi last visited the U.N. during the 2021 General Assembly, where he said that “all kinds of questions have been raised about the U.N.” and its effectiveness on matters including climate change, the coronavirus pandemic and terrorism.
+Modi last visited the U.N. during the 2021 General Assembly, where he said that “all kinds of questions have been raised" about the world body's effectiveness on matters including climate change, the coronavirus pandemic and terrorism.

 He also made a point of staking out his country's place in the international community, noting that "every sixth person in the world is Indian."
 In the years since his speech, India has surpassed China to claim the world's largest population, at 1.425 billion.